 Leadership Overview

-Washington County has 5 executives leading key functions including finance, information technology, human resources, and board leadership.
+Washington County, Oregon has 5 executives leading key functions including information technology, financial management, human resources, fiscal oversight, and board governance.

 Leadership Roles at Washington County, Oregon